mesosphere/charts/staging/cert-manager-setup/README.md

 `cert-manager` will ensure certificates are valid and up to date periodically, and attempt to renew certificates at an appropriate time before expiry.

+`cert-manager-setup` deploys the cert-manager

 In addition to installing `cert-manager`, `cert-manager-setup` provides the capability to specify a `ClusterIssuer` in the `values.yaml` file which will be applied directly after the `cert-manager` installation has completed.
+In order for this to happen, `cert-manager-setup` sets up an `Issuer` in the `cert-manager` namespace.
+It then creates an intermediate certificate from the secret `kubernetes-root-ca` which must already contain ideally the Kubernetes root CA. The `ClusterIssuer` then uses the intermediate certificate derived from the Kubernetes root CA.

 # Supported values format